 11 Best Essential Oils to Treat Warts

 Wart is a small tumor on a skin caused by viral infection, human papillomavirus (HPV) being the most common cause.
 Warts can be embarrassing, especially if they form in places that they cannot be covered with clothing.
-In this article, you will know about how do the warts develop and how can you treat them by using some essential oils.
+In this article, you will know about how do warts develop and how can you treat them by using some essential oils.

 How Do Warts Develop?

 Human papillomavirus enters the body through the open cuts or crack or even a scratch.
 Those who already have the wart can spread it to other parts of the body through scratching.
 Once inside the body, the virus stimulates rapid cell growth on the epidermis- the outer layer of the skin, leading to wart formation.
-The study shows that actually most people have HPV inside their body.
+The study shows that actually, most people have HPV inside their body.
 However, the development of wart depends on the response of your immune system.

 There are different kinds of warts, such as plantar warts, which grow on the soles of feet and grow inwards rather than outwards.
-Planter warts are difficult to treat and can really make walking uncomfortable.
+Plantar warts are difficult to treat and can really make walking uncomfortable.
 Common warts grow on the fingers, necks, and toes and appear slightly grayish.
-Flat warts can occur anywhere in the body, but mostly frequent in thighs, face, or arms.
+Flat warts can occur anywhere in the body, but most frequent in thighs, face, or arms.
 They have a flat appearance, hence less noticeable.
-Fusiform warts are the warts on face and they grow around chin, nose, eyes, and mouth.
+Fusiform warts are warts on face and they grow around chin, nose, eyes, and mouth.

 Why Should You Use Essential Oils To Treat Warts?